The number of 2007-later performance engines is increasing. But Nightrider.com

 between Manufacturers of true dual exhaust headers.
 Some of the

-pipes work quite well, but many perform no better than the OEM
+pipes work quite well, but many perform worse than the OEM

 header.